mitra42/webForth/README.md

 * Forth was the first language I got good at
 * Javascript is the language I like to play in now
 * You can run it in any browser, and on a server, and on some embedded devices
-* If its modular enough I should be able to replace the JS with C, C++, Wasm or Assembler.
+* Its modular enough that I could replace the JS with C, C++, Wasm or Assembler.
-* All the Forth I've seen has been really antiquated, or over-complex, needs a fresh approach
+* Much of the Forth I've seen has been really antiquated, or over-complex, needs a fresh approach

 ## Installation
 The only prerequisite is [`node`](https://nodejs.org) and `npm` (or `yarn`).